Senior Advisor to Mark Carney, COP26 Private Finance Hub, Secretariat, TCFD

+Curtis founded the Sustainable Business & Finance Group at Bloomberg LP and served as its Global Head from 2007-2019.
 Under his leadership, Bloomberg integrated sustainability considerations into the firm’s operations globally and developed strategies to leverage Bloomberg’s Enterprise Products to evaluate sustainability-related risks and opportunities for its user base of finance professionals and other influential decision-makers.

-Prior to his role as Global Head of Sustainable Business & Finance, Curtis served as Financial Controller for Asia, managing accounting, tax, treasury and audit services for 23 legal entities with combined annual revenues exceeding $1 billion USD.
+Prior to his role as Global Head of Sustainable Business & Finance, Curtis served as Financial Controller for Asia, managing accounting, tax, treasury and audit services for 23 legal entities with combined annual revenues exceeding $1billion USD.
 This was preceded by leadership roles in the Capital Planning and Financial Analysis Groups.

 Earlier in his career, Curtis co-managed a small real estate development group, founded a microbrewery and worked with the Recycling Advisory Council in Washington, D.C. conducting Full Cost Accounting and Life Cycle Analysis work.

 He was awarded a David Rockefeller Fellowship with the Partnership for New York City in 2011, appointed by the Obama Administration to serve on the US chapter of the G8 Advisory Board on Impact Investing in 2013 and received the Columbia Business School Exemplary Leadership Award in 2016.
+In 2018-2019, he served as the only non-European appointee to the European Commission’s Technical Expert Group on Sustainable Finance.
 Curtis holds an MBA from Columbia Business School and a BA in History from Davidson College.